-Ans.
-Article 366(12A) of the Constitution as amended by 101st Constitutional Amendment Act 2016 defines the Goods and Services tax (GST) as a tax on supply of goods or services or both, except supply of alcoholic liquor for human consumption.
-So alcohol for human consumption is kept out of GST by way of definition of GST on constitution.
+Ans: Article 366(12A) of the Constitution as amended by 101st Constitutional Amendment Act, 2016 defines the Goods and Services tax (GST) as a tax on supply of goods or services or both, except supply of alcoholic liquor for human consumption.
+So alcohol for human consumption is kept out of GST by way of definition of GST in constitution.
 Five petroleum products viz. petroleum crude, motor spirit (petrol), high speed diesel, natural gas and aviation turbine fuel have temporarily been kept out and GST Council shall decide the date from which they shall be included in GST.
 Furthermore, distribution and transmission of electricity and sale and purchase of real estate will also be kept out by way of exemptions.

 Introduction of the GST required amendments in the Constitution so as to simultaneously empower the Centre and the States to levy and collect this tax.
 The Constitution of India has been amended by the Constitution (one hundred and first amendment) Act, 2016 for this purpose.
 Article 246A of the Constitution empowers the Centre and the States to levy and collect the GST.

-Ans.
-The Central GST and the State GST would be levied simultaneously on every transaction of supply of goods and services except the exempted goods and services, goods which are outside the purview of GST and the transactions which are below the prescribed threshold limits.
+Ans: The Central GST and the State GST would be levied simultaneously on every transaction of supply of goods and services made by registered persons except the exempted goods and services, goods and services which are outside the purview of GST.
 Further, both would be levied on the same price or value unlike State VAT which is levied on the value of the goods inclusive of CENVAT.
 While the location of the supplier and the recipient within the country is immaterial for the purpose of CGST, SGST would be chargeable only when the supplier and the recipient are both located within the State.